blink1073/specifications/source/enumerate-databases.rst

 ================

-The design of this specification is inspired by the `Collection Enumeration`_ and `Index Enumeration`_ specifications.
+The design of this specification is inspired by the `Collection Enumeration`_ and `Index Management`_ specifications.
 Since most drivers already implement a ``listDatabases`` command helper in some fashion, this spec is flexible when it comes to existing APIs.

 .. _Collection Enumeration: ./enumerate-collections.rst
-.. _Index Enumeration: ./enumerate-indexes.rst
+.. _Index Management: ./index-management/index-management.rst

 Backwards Compatibility
 =======================